park-junha/park-junha/README.md

 I'm a software engineer based in the Bay Area.
 I develop web apps, automate tedious things, and do stuff with data.

 Here you'll find source code for personal projects or open source software I've contributed to.
-Most of my work is developed with TypeScript, Python, and Go.
+Most of my work is developed with TypeScript, Python, Bash, and Go.

 View my [resume](https://park-junha.github.io/Resume/) or learn more about me [here](https://junha.dev)!